Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Vanilla quantum circuits

-This relation follows from the well-know Euler's decomposition which states that any unitary can be decomposed, up to a global phase, into basic X- and Z-rotations.
+All the relations in $\et{R}_{\textup{v}}$, except \cref{eq:mc2pibare}, are fairly simple and commonly used in the literature.
+Surely the most powerful relation is \cref{eq:eulerbare}.
+This relation follows from the well-known Euler decomposition which states that any unitary can be decomposed, up to a global phase, into basic X- and Z-rotations.
 The angles $\alpha_1,\alpha_2$ are arbitrary in $\R$ whereas the angles $\beta_0,\beta_1,\beta_2,\beta_3$ are restricted to $[0,2\pi)$ and are computed by explicit functions as follows using the intermediate complex numbers $u,v\in\C$.

-Moreover, it as been shown in \cite{minimalQC} that every relation of $\et{R}_{\textup{vanilla}}$ is necessary.
-This means that none can be removed without loosing completeness.
+It has been shown in \cite{minimalQC} that every relation of $\et{R}_{\textup{v}}$ is necessary.
+This means that none can be removed without losing completeness.
 Notice that there is an instance of \cref{eq:mc2pibare} for any number of qubits $n\ge3$.
 All such instances are necessary.
-More generally, any set of relations yielding a complete and universal graphical language (defined as a prop) for unitary maps requires at least one relation acting on $n$ qubits for all $n\in\N$.
-As we will see in the following section, this is not true anymore using the controlled prop formalism.
+More generally, any set of relations yielding a universally complete graphical language (defined as a prop) for unitary maps requires at least one relation acting on $n$ qubits for all $n\in\N$.
+As we will see in the following, the use of controlled prop simplifies the diagrammatic reasoning on quantum circuits, and is, in particular, a way to go around the necessity of relations acting on an unbounded number of qubits.

-\subsection{Controllable quantum circuits}
+\section{Controllable quantum circuits}

+In this section we define the \emph{controllable quantum circuits} as a controlled prop, prove that the conjugation law holds in these settings, and give a completeness result for it.
 Using the controlled prop formalism, we can use much simpler gate sets to define quantum circuits.
-This is because a Z-rotation gate can be seen as a controlled global phase gate, and a CNOT gate can be seen as controlled NOT gate.
+This is because a Z-rotation gate can be seen as a controlled global phase gate, and a CNOT gate can be seen as a controlled NOT gate.
 In fact, we can just take the global phases together with the Hadamard gate as gate set and still capture all unitaries in $\cat{Qubit}$.